ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

 that will resize automatically when the number of elements change.

     datatype MinHeap implements PriorityQueue:
-        H = new Array(10)  // 10 is the initial capacity.
+        heap = new Array(10)  // 10 is the initial capacity.
         size = 0              // The initial heap contains 0 elements.

 Note that, because we use an array to store the heap, we indicate the nodes by their logical position within the heap rather than by a pointer to the node.
 In practice, the logical heap position corresponds to the identically numbered physical position in the array.